-These services are designed to give youth immediate help during a crisis situation.
+These services are designed to give youth immediate help during a crisis.

 ASSESSMENT, INTERVENTION AND REFERRAL SERVICES (AIRS)